 Make an impact

-What can we do to help polar bears when we live so far away?
+What can we do to help polar bears when we live so far away here in Australia?
 You can take local action and be part of effective change.
 Polar bears lives are intricately linked to the Arctic Sea Ice.
 Global warming, caused by the burning of fossil fuels is melting the sea ice.

 But can’t they swim?
 Yes.
 However, swimming long distances is not preferred as it requires so much energy for polar bears and can be fatal to young bears.